bizzission/fxp-cache/README.md

 About
 -----

-Sonatra AjaxBundle is a [sonatra](https://github.com/sonatra) initiative.
+Sonatra Cache is a [sonatra](https://github.com/sonatra) initiative.
 See also the list of [contributors](https://github.com/sonatra/cache/contributors).

 Reporting an issue or a feature request